Siemens EQ.9 Connect

-It will not accept creation unless you are on the same network as the machine – a little strange, but my very patient friend who is an IT Consultant did it.
+It will not accept creation unless you are on the same network as the machine – a little strange, but my very patient friend, an IT consultant, did it.

-It is possible it is written so I take the blame.
+It may be written, so I take the blame.
 You can then turn on the coffee machine from your phone and ask it to make coffee.
 Now the error is coming!
-The machine “rinses” with water before brewing, so if you are smart and have set a mug to get coffee from the distance, then the coffee will be mixed with the “wastewater” and so it does not pose, a design flaw.
+The machine “rinses” with water before brewing, so if you are smart and have set a mug to get coffee from a distance, then the coffee will be mixed with the “wastewater” and so it does not pose, a design flaw.

-However, with the app you get access to “Coffee World” which is quite blistered, there is the opportunity to make coffee from all over the world, eg “Red Eye” or “Caffe con leche” if you are into Spanish.
-I tried the “Black Eye” which is hardcpre which is one shot of coffee and two shots of espresso!
+However, with the app you get access to “Coffee World” which is quite blistered, there is the opportunity to make coffee from all over the world, e.g. “Red Eye” or “Caffe con Leche” if you are into Spanish.
+I tried the “Black Eye” which is hardcore, one shot of coffee and two espresso shots!

 The drip tray can be put in the dishwasher and the same goes for the milk container.
 Otherwise, washing is easy.
 It should have some cleaning once in a while, especially if you do not use lime-free water.
 It is hard to get around and completely fair – it must also keep running.